cometa-rocks/cometa/README.md

 	Why is this important?
 Because Co.Meta supports Single Sign On Providers like oAuth from Gitlab, Github, Azure, Google, Facebook, Ping or others.
 And the cookie timestamp must be accurate.

+## Installation :fire:

+Co.Meta normally is installed in less then 10 minutes.
 In case you are stuck for more than 5 minutes - please let us know.
 And please give us the opportunity to help you.
-We want to learn how you are using Co.Meta and what problems you encounter. <a href="https://cometa.rocks/support/">Contact us</a>.
+We want to learn how you are using Co.Meta and what problems you encounter.
 We are happy to help.

-#### Installation

 1. Clone the repo
 	```sh